Star-Crossed: Unveiled

-Star-Crossed: Unveiled was the first arena concert tour by American singer-songwriter Kacey Musgraves in support of her fifth studio album, Star-Crossed (2021).
+Star-Crossed: Unveiled was the sixth concert tour and first arena concert tour by American singer-songwriter Kacey Musgraves in support of her fifth studio album, Star-Crossed (2021).
 It began on January 19, 2022, in Saint Paul, Minnesota, United States, and took place across cities in the United States, Europe and Japan.
 It concluded in Austin, Texas, United States, on October 16, comprising 27 shows.
 King Princess and MUNA served as opening acts during the first leg of the tour in the United States.

 Background

 On 30 August 2021, Kacey Musgraves formally announced Star-Crossed: Unveiled, with 15 shows across North America in January and February the following year.
 Tickets went on sale September 9, with an American Express presale running from September 2 until September 8.
 A music video for her single "justified" was released in conjunction with the tour announcement.
 Only the show in Toronto was cancelled due to the severe weather conditions.
 On 25 May 2021, The Primavera Sound Festival announced its 2022 line up.
 Musgraves was originally set to perform at the festival back in 2020 but the festival was cancelled due to the COVID-19 pandemic.
 On 4 February 2022, Musgraves was announced to headline the Hampton Court Palace Festival and on 10 May 2022 Musgraves was announced to headline the Austin City Limits Festival.
 On 24 June 2022, Adele announced Musgraves as her support for her two July 2022 shows in Hyde Park, London.